'Why’ - The Question That Never Ends

 Why do questions pile like stones, and answers float like clouds?

-And perhaps… that is the map.
-May be!
+And perhaps that, quietly, is the map.

 You open the door.
 It does not speak.